 We can select a column of our choice in the resultant dataset by passing a list of columns after the groupby function.

 Now we can see that only two columns are present in the resultant dataset.

 Groupby object attributes

 The groups attribute is a dict whose keys are the computed groups and corresponding values being the axis labels belonging to each group.

 Calling python len() function on this groups attribute returns the length of the group.

 This shows that there are 3 groups in our resultant dataset.

 Note: – We can also use get_group method to get a particular group.

 We can also use a Boolean condition to group our dataset.
-In that case, the resultant dataset will be divided into True and False as shown in the example below:
+In that case the resultant dataset will be divided in True and False as shown in the example below:

 Groupby also works with some plotting methods.
 For example, line plot